 Putting the 'I' in Team

-I’m Dr. Debbie Seacrest (they/them), a non-binary math professor and parent who sees their recovery as a continuing process.
+I’m Dr. Dev Seacrest (he/him), a transmasculine math professor and parent who sees his recovery as a continuing process.
 I hope to continue to share my experiences with my eating disorder, body dysmorphia, gender dysphoria, self-harm, depression, social anxiety, and more, and to consider the intersection of these struggles.
 Many of these are considered taboo topics; I want to reduce stigma and encourage people to connect with resources and with each other.

 On the first day of class, I hand each student a gift— a small, good-quality eraser.
 In other words, my first interaction with my students is acknowledging their future mistakes.
 Needing an eraser, though, doesn’t just indicate making an error.
 You only need an eraser when you realize there is some mistake, identify that mistake, and are ready to correct it.